White Sox vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nick Senzel and the Cincinnati Reds will look to outdo Andrew Vaughn and the Chicago White Sox at Great American Ball Park on Friday at 6:40 PM ET.
+Nick Lodolo will start for the Cincinnati Reds on Saturday at Great American Ball Park against Andrew Vaughn and the Chicago White Sox.
+First pitch is at 6:40 PM ET for the second game of a three-game series.

-The Reds are -115 moneyline favorites in this matchup with the White Sox (-105).
-The game's over/under has been set at 8.5 runs.
+The Reds are -125 moneyline favorites for this matchup against the White Sox (+105).
+A 9-run over/under has been set in this contest.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.